 Figure 1.
 Mean JOL and recall rates as a function of pair type in the Read group (top panel), Item-Specific group (middle panel), and the Relational group (bottom panel) in Experiment 1.
 Bars represent 95% confidence intervals.

 Figure 2.
-Calibration plots as a function of pair type in Experiment 1 for participants in the Read group (top panel), Item-Specific group (middle panel), and Relational group (bottom panel).
-Dashed lines indicate perfect calibration between JOL ratings and proportion of correct cued-recall.
-Overconﬁdence is represented by points falling below the calibration line.
-Data were smoothed over three adjacent JOL ratings.
-Bars represent 95% conﬁdence intervals.

-Figure 3.
 Sample data illustrating the illusion of competence for backward, symmetrical, and unrelated study pairs.
 This graph was provided to participants in the Experiment 2 warning group.
 Data pattern is modeled after Maxwell and Huff (in press).